amplify-edge/main/README.md

 # main

-All code is compiled from here, except for the SDK down in sys.
+All code is compiled from here.

 Follow the rabbit hole down ...